LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 - `WorldInfo->contactProperties->ContactProperties->bounceVelocity` = **1e-5**
 - `WorldInfo->contactProperties->ContactProperties->softCFM` = **1e-7**

 These parameters have a huge impact on the simulation.
-Once set, they sould not be changed.
+Once set, they should not be changed.

 <a name="Robot"></a>
 ### The Robot